EGI-Federation/documentation/content/en/users/cloud-compute/ec3/apps/_index.md

 To deploy
 [Serverless computing for data-processing applications](https://www.egi.eu/about/newsletters/serverless-computing-for-data-processing-applications-in-egi/) in EGI, please select OSCAR from the list of LRMS (Local Resource Management System).

-Use cases of applications that use the OSCAR framework for event-driven high-throughput processing of files:
+Below you can find some use-cases of applications that use the OSCAR framework for event-driven high-throughput processing of files:

 * [Plants Classification](https://github.com/indigo-dc/plant-classification-theano),